 The Company completed site water, sediment, fish, invertebrate and endangered species studies in June and October that successfully advanced the validation of the 1999 environmental baseline study.
-Sites for infrastructure, including the tailing management facility, have been identified that do not impact fish or other wildlife habitat.
-Leachate work has been initiated on the site rock and tailings to confirm that these have a low risk of generating acid rock drainage.
+Initial leachate work has validated that the site rock is not acid generating, and additional work on neutralized tailings is ongoing.
 The original baseline environmental study prepared in 1999 and updated in 2007, required the spring and fall 2017 data collection to further update this study and align it with recent regulatory changes.
 A Draft Project Description and Environmental Impact Assessment was subsequently produced.

-Permitting was advanced through a multi-ministry meeting to review the completed Draft Project Description, discuss the provincial permitting process and to obtain regulator input into the project planning and confirm the proposed environmental work program.
+Permitting has been advanced through a multi-ministry meeting to review the completed Draft Project Description, discuss the provincial permitting process and to obtain regulator input into the project planning and confirm the proposed environmental work program.
 Separate discussions were held with federal regulators which also included the probable exemption of the project from the Canadian Environmental Assessment Act ("CEAA") due to the low environmental impact of the project and the fact that the project does not exceed any of the regulated triggers under the Act.
 No fish or fish habitat will be impacted by the project, eliminating the need for associated permits under the Federal Fisheries Act.

-Initial studies suggest that aggregate stockpiles, tailing and concentrate storage areas will not contribute effluents of environmental concern.
-Additional environmental assessment of the waste rock and tailing materials, based on recent drilling and metallurgical work, was initiated in an effort to validate the earlier work.
-Dry stacking of tailings and concentrates will minimize long term storage risk, water use and optimize effluent quantity.
+Initial studies suggest that aggregate stockpiles, tailings and concentrate storage areas will not contribute effluents of environmental concern.
+Additional environmental assessment of the waste rock, based on recent drilling validated the earlier work.
+Dry stacking of tailings and concentrates will minimize long term storage risk, water use and with the smaller tailings quantities expected from the improved metallurgical processes, potentially permit zero discharge from them.
 A final project description may not be required if the Project is exempted from the CEAA process.
 The data will be required to support the provincial permit applications only.
 This has the advantage of shortening the permitting time line significantly.

 The Project is located in the traditional land use area of the Wabaseemoong Independent Nations ("WIN") for which they have stewardship under an agreement with the Province.
 The Company first signed an MOU with WIN in 1999 which was renewed when the Project was re-activated in 2013.
 Avalon management has been keeping WIN leadership informed on Project activities and remains committed to fulfilling its community consultation obligations and partnering with WIN on business opportunities and providing training for community members.
 The Company has also initiated dialogue with the Métis Nation of Ontario which holds Aboriginal rights in the area.
-Following the completion of the Draft Project Description, positive project review meetings were held with the Wabaseemoong Chief and Council and with the Metis Nation of Ontario at a Valued Components Workshop in order to review the project and obtain guidance and comments on environmental aspects of the project.
+Following the completion of the Draft Project Description, positive project review meetings were held with the Wabaseemoong Chief and Council and with the Métis Nation of Ontario at a Valued Components

+Workshop in order to review the project and obtain guidance and comments on environmental aspects of the project.